 4. Surf everywhere

 You can’t visit Uluwatu and not consider surfing!
 The surf in Uluwatu is absolutely legendary and practically put the town on the map in the first place.
-Even if you’ve never surfed before, you should still consider a lesson or at least watching the pros from some lazy beach bar.
+Even if you’ve never surfed before, you should still consider a lesson or at least watching the pros from a bar while beach hopping.

 The surfing in Uluwatu is as diverse as it is epic.
 The waves come in all shapes and sizes here, from tubes that stretch on like highways to reasonable swells for beginners to behemoths that look like they could swallow the entire island.
 There’s a wave for everyone in Uluwatu and no one, regardless of their skill level, should feel left out.